Easy simple green Salad recipe for weight lose

 What salad helps you lose weight?

-If losing weight is your goal, you may want to start your meals with a green salad recipe.
+If losing weight is your goal, you may want to start your meals with a green salad recipe for weight loss.
 Studies have shown that eating a low-calorie first course, like a green salad of 150 calories or less,

 enhances satiety (feelings of fullness) and reduces the total number of calories eaten during the meal.